dasch-swiss/dsp-tools/docs/dsp-tools-excel.md

 - It is important that all Excel files have the same structure.
 So, the translation of a label in the second Excel file has to be in the exact same cell as the original in the first Excel sheet.
 - Only Excel files with file extension `.xlsx` are considered.
-- The language of the labels has to be provided in the file name after an underline and before the file extension, e.g.
+- The file name must consist of the language label, e.g. `de.xlsx` / `en.xlsx`.
-  `Listen_de.xlsx` / `lists_en.xlsx`.
 - The language has to be one of {de, en, fr, it, rm}.
 - As node name, a simplified version of the English label is taken.
 If English is not available, one of the other languages is taken.